Solved: Memory Management BSOD (ntoskrnl.exe) Error on Windows 10

 Or To reinstall the driver first visit the device manufacturer and download the latest available driver.
 Then again open device manager, Expand display driver here right-click on installed display driver and select uninstall.
 After that Restart windows and on the next start run/install the driver setup.exe which you downloaded from the manufacturer’s website.
 Do the same process for other drivers (Network adapter, Audio driver etc) to update and reinstall the driver.
 After complete, the process Restart windows and check started normally.

 Run SFC and DISM Comment

 Windows have an SFC utility specially designed to scan and detect various problems caused by corrupted, missing system files.
 While running this tool if found any system file corruption the SFC utility restore and fix them for you.
-So We recommend to Run the System file checker utility to make sure corrupted, missing system files not causing this memory management blue screen error.
+So We recommend to run the System file checker utility to make sure corrupted, missing system files not cause this memory management blue screen error.

 If SFC scan results windows resource protection found corrupt files but was unable to fix some of them.
 Then Run the DISM command, which repairs the system image and allows SFC to do its job.
 To do this type below command on administrative command prompt. wait for 100% complete the process and Again Run SFC / scannow command.
 Restart windows and check There is no more BSOD errors.

 Check Disk Drive Errors

 Again Sometimes, Hard disk errors, bad sectors, the Corrupted file system can cause memory management to stop error.
 In that case, Running chkdsk command can be helpful. to check and fix disk drive errors.
 To do this again open command prompt as administrator and type command chkdks C: /f /r

 This will ask for scheduled to run check disk errors on the next reboot.
 Simply press Y key, Close the command prompt and restart windows.
 Your PC will automatically scan and fix some basic problems of your hard disk partition.
 You can read more about it, from here How to Find & Fix Hard Disk Problems.